-The landlord should include a term stipulating that their consent should be sought before the commercial space is sub-let in part or in whole.
+The landlord should include a term stipulating that its consent should be sought before the commercial space is sub-let in part or in whole.

-Where there is evidence that the tenant had sub-let any portion of the commercial space to another business, the landlord may decide to terminate the lease agreement and also make claims for compensation.
+Where there is evidence that the tenant had sub-let any portion of the commercial space to another business without the landlord’s consent, the landlord may decide to terminate the lease agreement and also make claims for compensation.

 In any commercial lease agreement, there will be a termination clause.
 Often, parties whose lease agreements have been terminated argue that the termination was invalid.